Jonathan Di Bella

-Jonathan Giovanni Di Bella (born August 18, 1996) is an Italian-Canadian kickboxer, currently signed with ONE Championship where he is the current and two-time Strawweight Kickboxing World Champion.
+Jonathan Giovanni Di Bella (born August 18, 1996) is an Italian-Canadian kickboxer, currently signed with ONE Championship, where he is the current and two-time Strawweight Kickboxing World Champion.
 He was ranked as a top ten bantamweight kickboxer in the world by Beyond Kickboxing between November 2022 and May 2023.
+Di Bella began his young career in the five boroughs of New York City.

+Early life

+Di Bella born in Montreal to an Italian family.
+Starting training Kicboxing and Kyokushin Karate at the age of 2 years old coached by his Father and Former World Kickboxing Champion Angelo Di Bella.